 In addition to their bachelor's degree, environmental policy majors may want to consider obtaining a graduate degree.
 According to the EPA, while graduate degrees are not always required for their positions, applicants with master's or doctoral degrees often begin employment at a higher pay rate than those with bachelor's degrees.
 For those unsure of what degree to pursue next, the BLM lists scientific, leadership and legal careers as being particularly in demand, so educational programs in any of those areas may pair especially well with an environmental policy background.

 Some environmental policy majors pursue Juris Doctor degrees and become attorneys who specialize in environmental law.
 Environmental law attorneys actively engage in environmental issues through the courts and the legislative process at both the state and federal levels.
 This may take the form of representing parties in disputes involving environmental regulations, advising clients of how environmental law affects them or assisting lawmakers in creating environmental policy that is relevant in contemporary society.

 Career and Salary Information

 Individuals with a major in environmental policy may work for government agencies that are responsible for overseeing land use and conserving natural resources, while others may choose to work for companies, nonprofit organizations, or legal firms that are interested in the environment.
 Lawyers may pursue cases where environmental regulations haven't been followed; conservation scientists perform studies and seek ways to conserve resources, and foresters maintain forests.
-All of these professions can expect average job growth from 2014 to 2024.
+All of these professions can expect slower than average to average job growth from 2018 to 2028.